Mohamed-Saber-97/Git-and-Github/IntroductionToGit.md

 * A short-running branch may be a single bug fix or feature that has been completed.
 * After using the `git push` we can use `git push --delete origin newBranch`

+  ## Tell Git to stop tracking changes to the file
+  * `git ls-files` show files that are tracked by git
+  * `git update-index --assume-unchanged fileName`